MicrosoftDocs/power-platform/power-virtual-agents/teams/advanced-create-topics-from-web-teams.md

 A **single-turn topic** has a trigger phrase that contains a single answer.
 These topics are often created from simple content, such as FAQ pages.

 A **multi-turn topic** contains multiple bot responses and questions to the user.
-These topics are often created from troubleshooting pages or manual types of content.
+These topics are often created from troubleshooting pages or reference pages and manuals.

 :::image type="content" source="media/advanced-create-topics-from-web-teams/sample-multi-turn-topic-teams.png" alt-text="A screenshot of the preview for a multi-turn topic suggestion in Teams.":::